learn-co-curriculum/phase-3-nds-introduction/README.md

-# Programming as Collaboration: Nested Data Structures Introduction
+# Working with Nested Data Structures

+## Introduction

 Welcome to "Programming as Collaboration."
 In this series of lessons, we're going to collaborate with the computer to discover _insights_ buried in complex